conan/conan.github.io/_posts/2015-10-05-clojure-on-windows.md

     git config --global core.autocrlf input

 to make sure that I'm always using LF everywhere.
 This is the only setup that doesn't give me occasional problems around line endings, and is much easier to think about - if it's not LF anywhere, on my machine or anyone else's, it's wrong.
 Do this in both Bash for Windows and in cmd.

-_WARNING:_ If you use SourceTree, it will break your line endings if you discard changes.
-Just for kicks.

 ### Create ssh keys